Chasing Truth: Chapter 15

 She looped her arms around his neck the second he reached them and he dipped his head to kiss her cheek.

 “Hey sweetheart.
 Who’s this?”

-“Gage, this is Tyler.
+“Gage, this is my boyfriend, Tyler.
 Tyler, my uncle Gage.”

 Gage extended his hand.
 “I’ve heard quite a bit about you.”

 “All good things hopefully.”
 Tyler smiled as he returned the handshake.
 “I’m sure she’s glad to have you in town.
 Staying long?”

 “I’d like to stick around for a while.”

 “That’s good to hear.
 We can grab something to eat together sometime.
 Just don’t let her talk you into hiking Cocano.”

 She laughed and elbowed him.
 He grinned as he dodged her, pulling his phone from his pocket as the screen lit up.